Weaving Hope and Financial Independence: Fatima's Path to Empowerment

 ©UNDP Syria – Fidaa Shams Aldeen

 After graduation, Fatima started teaching first grade in an elementary school.
 She also taught literacy classes after school.
-“My students ranged from 12- to 50-year-old women who were eager to learn.
+“My students ranged from 12 to 50 year old women who were eager to learn.
 I still remember a lot of my students from that time.
-I saw some potential in some of them and I volunteered to stay for an extra hour after class to teach them how to crochet,” said Fatima.
+I saw some potential in some of them, and I volunteered to stay for an extra hour after class to teach them how to crochet,” said Fatima.

 ©UNDP Syria – Fidaa Shams Aldeen

-“My advice to young girls, is not just passively stay still, make the best of your time and if you love doing something, follow your passion and do not listen to the critical voices around you.
-Move, be productive, make your own path to financial independence.
+“My advice to young girls is not just passively stay still, make the best of your time and if you love doing something, follow your passion and do not listen to the critical voices around you.
+Move, be productive, and make your own path to financial independence.
 There is nothing more powerful than a financially independent woman,” concluded Fatima.

 [1] World Bank (2022): https://data.worldbank.org/indicator/SL.TLF.CACT.FE.ZS?locations=SY